keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 > [See here]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/typeclasses/Monad.scala#L99) for the definition in the sample repository.

-Kleisli composition is useful for monads in that from two or more `flatMap()`-compatible functions, a single function may be created that takes an unlifted argument and produces an output context that has been applied to each function in sequence.
+Kleisli composition is useful for monads in that from two or more `flatMap()`-compatible functions a single function may be created that takes an unlifted argument and produces an output context that has been applied to each function in sequence.

 :::{.numberLines}
 ```scala